MicahElliott/mrswlf/README.md

 ## Interesting learnings

 Several Colemak spinoffs are great.
-But none went very far to eliminate lateral stretching.
+But none that I could find went very far to eliminate lateral stretching.
 In the end, I realized that `m` was the only huge culprit.
 But `v` and `b` were also great to move.
-I got comfortable enough with Canary, and felt some great improvements, but it was still too stretchy (and has the `one` showstopper).
+I got comfortable enough with [Canary][6], and felt some great improvements, but it was still too stretchy (and has the `one` showstopper).

 Nerts and its ilk are pretty neat.
 I got far enough with Graphite (tweaked to `nrst`/`heia`) to be able to type (slooowly) and feel some clean/natural